rapid7/insightconnect-plugins/plugins/mimecast/help.md

 #### Create Blocked Sender Policy

-Creates a blocked sender policy
+This action is used to create a blocked sender policy

 ##### Input